yegor256/blog/_drafts/_ui.md

 Some [recent studies](https://www.fastcompany.com/3029364/this-is-your-brain-on-code-according-to-functional-mri-imaging)
 are skeptical about that, but my personal experience tells me that you should never expect a programmer to make a user interface right.
-Moreover, I am, after all, a programmer: No matter what I draw, it's either [black-and-white](/paintings.html), or ugly.
+Moreover, *I'm* one of those programmers: No matter what I draw, it's either [black-and-white](/paintings.html), or ugly.
 But I still have to design my [pet projects](/pets.html).
-Here is the top list of lessons I learned for myself, which help me survive with my left-sided brain.
+Here is a list of the top lessons I learned for myself, which help me survive with my left-sided brain.

 <!--more-->